[GCP] Establishing an efficient Cloud Functions development environment [JavaScript]

 table of contents

-It's a serverless computing environment that allows you to easily create an execution environment by simply deploying code.
-It's the GCP version of AWS Lambda.
+It's a serverless computing environment that allows you to easily set up an execution environment simply by deploying your code; it's essentially the GCP version of AWS Lambda.

 It is extremely useful for running simple code that does not require the setup of a server, or for quickly connecting services that would be difficult to do using Cloud Pub/Sub alone.
 However, no matter how simple the code, it is impossible to upload it without testing it